1. Density of Starbucks

 1.8.
 Part 5 — Counting Starbucks

 In order to calculate the density of Starbucks, the number of Starbucks within the specified area needs to be known.
-With the data available, the way to do this is to check each Starbucks’ latitude & longitude and check if it falls within the specified “rectangle”.
+With the data available, the way to do this is to check each Starbucks’ latitude & longitude and see if it falls within the specified “rectangle”.
 In other words, check if the Starbucks’ latitude falls between the “rectangle’s” latitudes and if the longitude falls between the “rectangle’s” longitudes.
 See the below image for an example.

 ../../_images/a1-LatLongSquareCount.png